Plan and Scope the Pentest

 API

-To scope a pentest for an API asset, specify the number of the following characteristics of the asset that need to be tested:
+To scope a pentest for an API asset, specify the number of the following characteristics of the asset that need to be tested.

-Scoping Parameter Definition Notes
+Parameter Definition Scoping Guidelines

 Enter the number of User Roles in your API asset that need to be tested.